 Catnip

-Catnip (Nepeta cataria) is our main suggestion if you need a good backdrop that will make your flowering bulbs stand out.
-The bushy plant also does a good job of concealing the dead leaves of tulips.
+Catnip (Nepeta cataria) is our main suggestion if you need a good backdrop that will make your spring flowering bulbs stand out.
+The bushy plant also does a good job of concealing the fading tulip foliage.
 This is because catnip doesn’t have any flowers that can draw your attention away from those beautiful flowers.

 Catnip does, of course, have additional uses and benefits.
 This plant with its minty green leaves is known to attract cats and can be used for making catnip tea.
 Catnip oil can also be used to treat headaches.